Junior Wells: Early life

-Wells may have been born in Memphis, Tennessee, and raised in West Memphis, Arkansas (some sources report that he was born in West Memphis).
+Wells born in Memphis, Tennessee, and raised in West Memphis, Arkansas (some sources report that he was born in West Memphis).

 Initially taught by his cousin Junior Parker and by Sonny Boy Williamson II, Wells learned to play the harmonica skillfully by the age of seven.
 Wells told the following story, printed on the cover of his album Hoodoo Man Blues:

 I went to this pawnshop downtown and the man had a harmonica priced at $2.00.
 I got a job on a soda truck... played hookey from school ... worked all week and on Saturday the man gave me a dollar and a half.
 A dollar and a half!
 For a whole week of work.
 I went to the pawnshop and the man said the price was two dollars.
 I told him I had to have that harp.
 He walked away from the counter – left the harp there.
 So I laid my dollar-and-a-half on the counter and picked up the harp.
 When my trial came up, the judge asked me why I did it.
 I told him I had to have that harp.
 The judge asked me to play it and when I did he gave the man the 50 cents and hollered 'Case dismissed!'